Main Navigation Redesign for

 UX Improvements:

-2. Scalable navigation structure by adding link list labels that supports business growth
+2. Scalable navigation structure by adding link list labels that support business growth.

 Navigation for all users:

 The system supported 22 different access levels, meaning each user type could see a different combination of navigation items and content.
-To design effectively, we compared the highest supervisor access level view (see above) with the lowest level 1 access view (see below).
+To design effectively, we compared the highest supervisor access level view (see video at the top of the page) with the lowest level 1 access view (see below).
 This approach ensured the navigation worked seamlessly across the spectrum of permissions, without overwhelming or limiting users.

 Above is a level 1 view with the least access to the navigation links